 Dress it up?

-A simple top crust with vent is enough to keep the apples moist and the crust crispy, but many bakers like to experiment with different decorative top crust.
+A simple top crust with vent is enough to keep the apples moist and the crust crispy, but many bakers like to experiment with different decorative top crusts.
 A lattice top or even with various shapes made with cookie cutters, like leaves or flowers, as exemplified on Brit + Co are fun options.
 Real Simple suggests adding some flavor to your top crust, like creating a nut or sugar crumble, or even making it savory by shredding some cheese on top.
 Don’t hesitate to try new things and get your hands a little dough-y!